The Patient Assistance Transport Assistance Scheme (PATS)

 As stated on the PATS website, patients may not be eligible if they are:

 If your accommodation costs are more than the PATS, you will need to pay some out of pocket expenses.

-For example, if a patient and escort stay in accommodation close to hospital at $140/night they will pay $20/night accommodation.
-PATS will subsidise the remaining $120/night.
+For example, if a patient and escort stay in accommodation close to an interstate hospital at $100/night, they will pay $12 per night and PATS will subsidise the remaining $88/night.

 Yes, if you are an approved escort you are eligible to claim the accommodation subsidy.
 For example, you may drive your husband to the hospital and book accommodation with MediStays until he is discharged.
-You are eligible to claim $60/night accommodation subsidy in this situation.
+You are eligible to claim $44/night (incl GST) accommodation subsidy in this situation.

 If you are eligible to apply for PATS, please submit your signed form and MediStays tax invoice to the PATS office when your stay has finished.

 For long stays, you may also apply in advance or in regular intervals.

 When you book accommodation with MediStays, you can choose to tell us your postcode.
 This enables us to guide you on your eligibility for PATS and send you the link for the relevant PATS approval.